Introduction

 every year, checking out nest holes and a walk down a forest

-trail gave us a nice view of a Grey Peacock Pheasant. |
+trail gave us a nice view of a Grey Peacock Pheasant.

-Flocks of small birds were not very abundant although we did come
+Flocks of small birds were not very abundant

-across several Pale-legged/Sakhalin Leaf Warblers.
-There has been
+although we did come across several Pale-legged/Sakhalin Leaf

-much discussion online as to whether these species can be separated
+Warblers.
+There has been much discussion online as to whether

-without hearing them in song and it seems that there is a difference
+and it seems that there is a difference in the pitch of the

-in the pitch of the calls, with Sakhalin being lower.
-Based on this
+calls, with Sakhalin being lower.
+Based on this and minor

-and minor plumage details we had probables of both species, although
+plumage details we had probables of both species, although

 we both recognized that the features we used may not be reliable;

-if you want to be sure of these two species best to be around in
+if you want to be sure of these two species best to be around

-early April when they are singing.
+in early April when they are singing.

-A particularly long, quiet spell was ended when we came across a
+A particularly long, quiet spell was ended when we came across

-some beautiful Green Magpies, Streak-breasted Woodpeckers and 2
+contained some beautiful Green Magpies, Streak-breasted Woodpeckers

-Crested Jays - fantastic!
+and 2 Crested Jays - fantastic!

 The higher altitudes of Kaeng Krachan were fruitful too, although

-again windy conditions spoiled things at Panoen Tung campsite, so
+again windy conditions spoiled things at Panoen Tung campsite,

-Treepie, Red-bearded Bee-eater, Bamboo Woodpecker and Black-and-buff
+trees.
+Ratchet-tailed Treepie, Red-bearded Bee-eater, Bamboo

-Woodpecker all showed themselves at Km 27.5 and a fruiting tree
+at Km 27.5 and a fruiting tree at Km 24 contained at least

-at Km 24 contained at least 8 Great Hornbills and more than 100
+8 Great Hornbills and more than 100 Yellow-vented Green Pigeons

-persistently coming out onto the road to feed on fallen fruit.
+out onto the road to feed on fallen fruit.

-also a feature of our visit to Kaeng Krachan with a beautiful Yellow-throated
+Mammals were also a feature of our visit to Kaeng Krachan

-Marten crossing the road in daylight, a Sun Bear feeding just above
+in daylight, a Sun Bear feeding just above our vehicle at

-and a superb leopard that led us down the road for at least 1 kilometre
+leopard that led us down the road for at least 1 kilometre

 allowing us to get some photos.
 As if this was not lucky enough

-we also saw a male Asian Elephant taking a dust bath on our last
+we also saw a male Asian Elephant taking a dust bath on our

-evening in the park; a truly spectacular end to our trip.
+last evening in the park; a truly spectacular end to our trip.

 Lung Sin Hide

-Although we had rather tired ourselves sitting in hides at Mae Wong,
+Although we had rather tired ourselves sitting in hides at

-seating arrangements in the permanent hide are somewhat less uncomfortable
+spectacle and the seating arrangements in the permanent hide

-than at other places.
-Our session here was as good as ever with
+session here was as good as ever with superb close up views

-superb close up views of many species including Lesser and Greater
+of many species including Lesser and Greater Necklaced Laughingthrushes,

-Necklaced Laughingthrushes, Black-naped Monarch, Pin-striped Tit
+Black-naped Monarch, Pin-striped Tit Babbler, White-bellied

-Babbler, White-bellied Erpornis, Siberian Blue Robin, Orange-headed
+Erpornis, Siberian Blue Robin, Orange-headed Thrush, Scaly-breasted

-Thrush, Scaly-breasted Partridge, Abbott's Babbler, Puff-throated
+Partridge, Abbott's Babbler, Puff-throated Babbler, Tickell's

-they are seen at close quarters that they can be properly appreciated
+seen at close quarters that they can be properly appreciated

 - Black-naped Monarch in particular lights up the dim forest.
-The

-to dusk, which bathed in front of us allowing for some really nice
+Crake close to dusk, which bathed in front of us allowing

-photos.
-200 baht per person is always well worth it here.
+for some really nice photos.
+200 baht per person is always

 Conclusion